 Prevention

 This track seeks presentations focused on prevention and early interventions that aim to prevent and reduce overall harm immediately during the young person’s adolescent and emerging adult years as well as preventing lifelong problems.
-Suitable topics could include:
+Suitable topics could include but are not limited to:

 • Positive youth development activities to prevent and reduce substance use (including the arts, community development athletics, and others)

-• Preventing and treating trauma and violence among Native American youth and their families
+• Preventing trauma and violence among Native American youth and their families

 • Community-based prevention services

-• Development and testing of promising culturally sensitive prevention practices
+• Development and testing of promising culturally responsive prevention practices

 Treatment

-There is a pressing need to identify novel treatments and practices that have been developed specifically for youth, and for these to have been developed with their and their family’s input.
-This track seeks proposals of novel treatments and practices for which there may be theoretical support, pilot data or early trial evidence of a positive effect on young people.
+There is a pressing need to identify novel treatments and practices that have been developed specifically for youth, and for these to have been developed with youth and family input.
+This track seeks proposals of novel treatments and practices for which there may be theoretical support, pilot data, or early trial evidence of a positive effect on young people.
 Studies of existing treatments which seek to limit disparities among minority populations by adapting approaches to specific populations will be appropriate for this track.
+Proposals addressing the unique treatment needs of Native American youth and incorporating traditional or community-rooted healing practices are especially encouraged.
 Small sample studies or qualitative studies that have a strong theoretical rationale will also be appropriate for this concentration.
-Other topics to be addressed within this track include but are not limited to the following:
+Other topics to be addressed within this track could include such elements as:

-• Preventing and treating trauma and violence among Native American youth and their families
+• Treating trauma and violence among Native American youth

 • Implementation of evidence-based treatments and practices